Abdul-Ada/Enterprise-Software-Engineering/README.md

 The leaderboard is updated using a static SELECT query triggered on page load or after a score submission.
 It currently does not support real-time updates, meaning players won’t see newly submitted scores unless the page is manually refreshed.
 This can diminish the competitive experience by delaying feedback on ranking.

 Minimal Profile & Score Management
 The application uses the authenticated user's email as the display name and does not support custom usernames, profile editing, or avatars.
 Users can only submit a score once per session unless they explicitly confirm overwriting.
 Additionally, multiple scores from the same user are not clearly differentiated.
-This limits personalization and may confuse users wishing to track multiple attempts or high scores.
+This limits personalisation and may confuse users wishing to track multiple attempts or high scores.

 Limited Error Feedback & Recovery Options
 While most API failures are caught and handled with alerts, certain issues (e.g., login/signup errors, network issues) do not provide granular error feedback.
 Users cannot retry failed operations without refreshing the page, and errors are not always explained (e.g., password too weak, email already taken).
 This can hinder accessibility for non-technical users.